RanguGoutham/RanguGoutham.github.io/aboutme.md

 subtitle:
 ---

-I am an intern at MTR lab in Nokia Technologies.
-My work focuses on deep learning for computer vision.\\
+I am an research intern at MTR lab in Nokia Technologies.
+My work focuses on deep learning for computer vision.
+Previously I was a masters student in AI at HeriotWatt University Edinburgh.\\
 \\
-My interests form a broad range of topics in which I try to gather a droplet of information everyday and try to blog them.
+My interests form a broad range of topics in which I try to gather a droplet of information and try to blog them.